blowb/blowb-doc/install-internet-service-docker/owncloud.rst

    Set email server.

-Since we use reverse proxy for the ownCloud setup, we also need to configure ownCloud to recognize reverse proxy by running the following command on the host system (after replacing ``owncloud.example.com`` with the domain you use with the ownCloud instance):
+Since we use reverse proxy for the ownCloud setup, we also need to configure ownCloud to recognize the reverse proxy by running the following command on the host system (after replacing ``owncloud.example.com`` with the domain used by the ownCloud instance):
 ::

    docker exec -i owncloud bash -c 'cat >>/var/www/html/config/config.php' <<'EOF'